For any enquiry not addressed here, or for more information contact the Director, Professional Standards and Guidance

 Professional Practice will investigate complaints that deal with:

-- Breaches of CUSPAP (the Standards) whether they are related to Appraisal, Review or Consulting Standards and Ethical Standards
+- Breaches of CUSPAP (the Standards) whether they are related to Ethics, Real Property Appraisal, Review, Consulting, Reserve Fund Study and/or Machinery and Equipment Standards

-- Any conduct that does not adhere to the Standards, Regulations, or Bylaws of the AIC, and which may affect the Institute, the profession or another member.
+- Any conduct that does not adhere to AIC Regulations, or Bylaws of the AIC, and which may affect the Institute, the profession or another member.

 - act as a court of law